How do I attend an Information Session at the Honors College?

 What are the benefits to joining the Honors College?

 Students who decide to apply to the Honors College, and are ultimately admitted, are those who want to be challenged.
 The Honors College provides students with the resources to make the most of their education and truly challenge themselves and excel academically as well as personally.

-For full list of Honors College benefits go to About Honors > Benefits of Honors
+For full list of Honors College benefits go to Why Honors?

 What are the requirements for graduation through the Honors College?